 Want to join our team?

 Riverside Theatres is the heart and soul of arts & culture in Western Sydney and for more than 35 years has attracted some of the world’s best artists, nurtured local talent and showcased the diverse and vibrant stories of Sydney’s Central City.
 Here at Riverside, we make extraordinary art and events happen every day.
 We take delight in recruiting the right people into the right roles and always looking for team members in all areas to help us achieve our goals.
 If you are interested in being a part of our vision, we would love to hear from you.
-Have a look at our current opportunities below.

 Current Opportunities

-Casual Theatre Technician
+Theatre Technician

 About the role